 The founding fathers of our country remembered very well the religious wars of Europe when intolerant Christians would not hesitate to kill one another over how the Christian faith should be lived.
 This history is why the Constitution has specific language for separation of church and state.

-Candidates like Paul Ryan, who say they will govern according to their faith, should never be
+Candidates like Paul Ryan, who say they will govern according to their faith, should never be elected to any position of national power.

 The writer is an unenrolled voter.